Vegan Bolognese sauce with lentils makes for a hearty and comforting meal for Meatless Mondays or any other day!

 Spaghetti Bolognese is one of those dishes that everyone craves on a chilly night.
 Nothing says comfort food quite like a hearty tomato sauce mixed with ground beef or pork that has simmered all day on the back of the stove, filing the house with its tantalizing fragrance.

 But what if you are trying to eat a more plant-based diet or need to feed vegetarian family members or guests?
-Is there a vegetarian – or even vegan – alternative to a classic meat-based tomato sauce?
+Is there a vegetarian – or even vegan – alternative to this classic meat-based tomato sauce?
 As a matter of fact, there is a satisfying plant-based alternative to Bolognese sauce!
 Simply replace the ground meat with protein-packed cooked lentils.

 What Kind Of Lentils Should I Use For Vegan Bolognese?